The Matterhorn and the Taugwalders: reflections on the 150th anniversary of the first ascent of the Matterhorn

 Although the weather in the early hours of the morning was very misty, and the barometer had dropped, Heinrich decided to go ahead.
 The ascent went very smoothly, and was very dramatic in the conditions with the nearby summits of the Pennine giants, the Matterhorn, Dent Blanche and Weisshorn, looming in and out of the cloud.
 It had a superb knife-edge summit ridge, with huge exposure over the near-vertical east face.

-The summit itself was one of the finest I’ve ever encountered, with a small, nearly flat top: it was like standing on a dining room table in space, with none of the rest of the mountain visible below, and just the huge summit of the Weisshorn poking up about a mile away through the clouds.
+The summit itself was one of the finest I’ve ever encountered, with a small, nearly flat top: it was like standing on a dining room table in space, with none of the rest of the mountain visible below, and just the huge summits of the Weisshorn and the Matterhorn poking up on either side through the clouds.
 Heinrich took a summit photograph of us:

 And this brings me round, full circle, to pay tribute not only to Heinrich, but to the whole Taugwalder family, on this 150th anniversary of the first ascent of the Matterhorn.